 With more large scale solar and wind projects entering the market, we expect that in just a few years’ time when many more solar and wind projects will be online, we will be using renewable solar and wind energy to pump water uphill to store during the day, and letting it go in the evening peak when you go home to cook dinner and watch TV.

-One of the biggest criticisms of renewable energy is its intermittency – when the sun isn’t shining or the wind is not blowing they’re unable to generate electricity.
-Pump storage hydro can help smooth out this intermittency by pumping water uphill for little cost on sunny days, then dispatching water for generation at times when there is no sun/low wind.
+One of the current limitations of renewable energy is its intermittency – when the sun isn’t shining or the wind is not blowing they’re unable to generate electricity.
+Pump storage hydro can help smooth out this intermittency by pumping water uphill at low cost on sunny days, then dispatching water for generation at times when there is no sun or wind.
 It’s also the perfect complement to renewables because pumped hydroelectricity can be dispatched to the grid in a matter of minutes and react to sudden changes in supply, particularly wind generation.

 Ready to go

-Origin is responding to the changes occurring in the Australian electricity market and is hoping to progress a detailed study into the potential to double the size of Shoalhaven.
+Origin is responding to the changes occurring in the Australian electricity market.

 The expansion of the scheme would play a key role in helping us transition to a lower carbon future and potentially power an additional 80,000 homes.